lavkanos/wreq-util/README.md

 store must trust the requested anchors.
 The bundled roots do not provide Chromium's complete certificate verification policy.

-The workspace patches wreq and its TLS backend to pinned development commits for this API.
-Keep these patches when building the unreleased changes.

 ## Example

 The following example uses the [Tokio](https://tokio.rs) runtime with optional features enabled by adding this to your `Cargo.toml`: